anthonybaulo/music-genre-classification/README.md

 This project explores the application of a CNN to audio, using 2D Convolutions.
 This endeavor falls under the science of Music Information Retrieval (MIR), which has some well-known applications in Recommender Systems (Spotify) and Audio Identification (Shazam).

 ## Data
 The data comes from the [Free Music Archive](https://github.com/mdeff/fma) open-benchmark dataset.
-I used the pre-defined "Small" subset, which offers 8000 30-second clips, balanced oer 8 root genres.
+I used the pre-defined "Small" subset, which offers 8000 30-second clips, balanced over 8 root genres.

 ## Convolutional Neural Networks
 CNNs are best known for their state of the art performance on image classification.
 To achieve this, they use a series of filters to scan the image for features, and at each layer of the network, more complex features are found.